Frequently Asked Questions

 differences in ORP measurements between the Milwaukee and the Hanna.

 Measuring pH is much less of a problem; I recommend the Hanna

 HI98103, $25 on eBay.
 I also recommend you buy calibration and

 cleaning solutions; you can use tap water as a storage solution.
 And get 470mV test solution for ORP verification.

 If just pH measurement will get you by, the simplest approach is to

-use low-ion pH test paper, available from HiddenCures.com, $12 for a
+use a low-ion pH test kit, available from HiddenCures.com.